-The November Special Guest Writer is Graham Masterton
+The July Special Guest Story is by Graham Masterton

 by Graham Masterton

 His mother smiled at him, her face half lit by the landing light, the other half in shadow, so that she looked as if she were wearing a Venetian carnival mask.

 “All right.
 But I can’t leave the light on all night.
 Honestly, David, there’s nothing to be scared of.
 You remember what Granpa used to say—dark is only the same stuff that’s behind your eyelids, only more of it.”

 David shivered.
 He remembered his Granpa lying in his open coffin at the undertakers, his face gray and half-collapsed.
 He had thought then that Granpa would never see anything else, ever again, but the darkness behind his eyelids, and that was scary.

 Darkness is only benign if you know that you can open your eyes whenever you want to, and it will have fled away.